Five Card Draw: How to Play the Vintage Poker Game Like a Pro

 The Basics of Five Card Draw Poker

-Like almost all variants of poker, the objective of five card draw is to create the best possible poker hand with five cards.
+Like almost all variants of poker, the objective of 5 card draw poker is to create the best possible poker hand with five cards.
 The game uses a standard deck of 52 cards and uses the standard set of poker hand rankings.
 Unlike flop and stud games, you are allowed to discard and draw up to three new cards to help you create the strongest poker hand possible.

 ...you are allowed to discard and draw up to three new cards to help you create the strongest hand.